Magazine published twice a year by Save the Redwoods League

 Get your free pass

 Heyday is proud to present The Once and Future Forest: California’s Iconic Redwoods, showcasing the grandeur of the redwood ecosystems that sustain California and the deep love they have engendered in scientists, writers, artists, and the public.
-Redwoods magazine readers can get a 15% discount and free shipping!
+Redwoods magazine readers can get a 25% discount!
 Order with code RM1AC.

 When you create a legacy gift this year, it will immediately generate $1,000 for the League!
 Peggy Light, a League Board of Directors member, has offered to help us reach our Centennial year goal of 100 new Redwood Legacy members by matching each new Legacy Circle gift with an immediate gift of $1,000, up to $100,000.